 Unusual architecture such as intriguing follies and historic houses with beautiful gardens, old village pubs (some very old) offering some great beers, forget the image of weak and warm British beer, those days are long gone.

-The county has produced many talented people who have left an indelible mark on our country and the wider world, Poets, Composers, Scientists, Writers, even a Prime Minister of England, the only one to be assassinated.
+The county has produced many talented people who have left an indelible mark on our country and the wider world, poets, composers, scientists, writers, even a Prime Minister of England, in fact the only English PM to be assassinated.